srobo/ops-manual/about-the-charity/README.md

 ### David Massey

-David is a full time teacher at Hills Road Sixth Form College, teaching physics and electronics A-level.
+David is a retired teacher from Hills Road Sixth Form College, teaching physics and electronics A-level.
 He has been involved in sixth form robotics competitions since 2001 and has taken part in Student Robotics since 2012.
 He became a Trustee in January 2018.

 ### Diane Dowling